The new polyteekkari flag finally raised in Otaniemi

 Ajankohtaista, Press release Published:

-The application round for the new student apartments that are being built in Otakaari 15 starts on 16 March.
-The property will have 153 modern apartments that have been designed to meet the needs of current students right at the heart of Aalto University’s campus.
+The property will offer 153 modern apartments designed to meet the needs of today’s students right in the heart of Aalto University campus.